Darren Hersh has been training goalies and hockey players for over 25 years.

-DJ joined the Loudoun Ice Centre coaching team in August 2019 as Player Instructor.
+DJ joined the Loudoun Ice Centre coaching team in August 2019.

-Lyon Messier currently coaches the Washington Little Capitals and he is an Assistant Coach for the State Champion Bishop O’Connell.
+Lyon Messier currently coaches the Washington Little Capitals and served as Assistant Coach for the State Champion Bishop O’Connell.

 Prior to coaching in the DC area, Messier coached in Hartford, Connecticut with the Wolfpack 18U and 16U teams.